artanzand/GAN_fake_houses/README.md

 This project aims to implement a Generative Adversarial Networks (GANs) model to create synthetic thumbnail images of the exterior of houses that mimic real training images.

 GANs modelling is a difficult task since it is computational expensive, it requires GPU-accelerated frameworks to be trained.
 Also GANs require tipically thousands of training images to produce a high-quality model.
-In this project [Pytorch](https://pytorch.org/) deep learning framework that we will use to train the models and the calculations will be performed using GPU.
+In this project, [Pytorch](https://pytorch.org/) deep learning framework we will be used to train the models and the calculations will be performed using GPU.

-The  [Kaggle dataset - House prices SoCal](https://www.kaggle.com/ted8080/house-prices-and-images-socal) is used to train this model, in addtion webscrapping of house images was performed to increase the number of images in the dataset and improve their quality.
+The  [Kaggle dataset - House prices SoCal](https://www.kaggle.com/ted8080/house-prices-and-images-socal) is used to train this model, in addition webscrapping of house images was performed to increase the number of images in the dataset and improve their quality.

 In the following visualizations the real input images are presented and below an animation with the synthetic images produced by the GAN model: